elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/the-script-tag.md

     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> JavaScript may be included practically anywhere in an HTML page using the script tag.
-The script tag gets used to import scripts from external file sources.
+      <strong>Technical Response:</strong> JavaScript may be included practically anywhere in an HTML page using the script tag—the script tag we use to import scripts from external file sources.
     </div>
     <div>
     <br />